Dr Lisa Rothmann

 I am dedicated to fostering a supportive learning environment for students and teach three core modules:

-Introductory Plant Pathology (PPLG2623), co-taught with Prof. Rouxlene van der Merwe, introduces second-year B.Agric students to plant diseases.
+• Introductory Plant Pathology and Plant Breeding (PPLG2623), co-taught with Prof. Rouxlene van der Merwe, introduces second-year B.Agric students to plant diseases.

-Introductory Microbiology in Agriculture (AGRI1664), with Prof. Koos Myburgh, covers plant disease management within agricultural systems.
+• Introductory Microbiology in Agriculture (AGRI1664), with Prof. Koos Myburgh, covers plant disease management within agricultural systems, this is for the B. Agric line of study.

 I also coordinate the Honours Orientation programme, assisting students in adapting to research expectations.
 My supervision extends to Honours, MSc, and PhD candidates, many of whom have secured funding for impactful research on critical pathogens.
-I emphasize skill development in R programming, and analytical techniques.
-I emphasize critical synthesis in literature reviews, focusing on integrating and analyzing the literature rather than simply compiling citations.
+I emphasise skill development in R programming, and analytical techniques.
+In encourage critical synthesis in literature reviews, focusing on integrating and analysing the literature rather than simply compiling citations.

 Our team actively engages with the agricultural community to disseminate research findings and best practices.
 Through farmer’s days, popular articles, and presentations, we offer practical insights into managing crop diseases.
-I am the chairperson of the South African Sclerotinia Research Network, facilitating knowledge exchange among academics, farmers, and industry professionals, and have presented at numerous farmer’s days and webinars.
-In addition to community engagement, I serve on several committees, including the scientific committee for the International Symposium on Plant Pathogenic Sclerotiniaceae (2025) and am involved in the International Society of Plant Pathology’s Seed Pathology Committee.
+I am the chairperson of the South African Sclerotinia Research Network (you can follow us on Facebook with #SclerotiniaZA), facilitating knowledge exchange among academics, farmers, and industry professionals, and have presented at numerous farmer’s days and webinars.
+In addition to community engagement, I serve on several committees, including the scientific committee for the International Symposium on Plant Pathogenic Sclerotiniaceae (2025) and am involved in the International Society of Plant Pathology’s: Seed Pathology Committee and Epidemiology Committee.
 In my role at UFS, I manage the administration for my modules, supervise the operational aspects of research projects, and handle reporting requirements for third-stream income initiatives.

 My administrative responsibilities extend to budget management and coordination with the Directorate of Research and Development.
-I also serve on the Department’s Teaching and Learning Committee and the University’s Environmental & Bio-Safety Research Ethics Committee (EBREC).
+I also serve on the Department’s Teaching and Learning Committee and in the past I served 4 years on the University’s Environmental & Bio-Safety Research Ethics Committee (EBREC, ended in 2024).
 For prospective students and collaborators, our group offers a dynamic and supportive environment for research that bridges academic inquiry with practical applications in the field of plant pathology.
-We welcome inquiries (at coetzeeLA@ufs.ac.za) and are open to collaboration opportunities that further the reach and impact of our research.
+You can see more about our research group here: McLab Field Pathology and Epidemiology

 Publications